Songwriter Punk Pioneer

 and abroad, has seen him not merely contribute, but shape some of the

 coolest sounds around.
-Recent acclaimed cutting edge albums by Wendy
+Acclaimed cutting edge albums by Wendy

 James, Viv Albertine, International Swingers, and King Mob have been

-enriched by his input, while his own studio projects with Earle Slick
+enriched by his input, while his own studio projects with Earl Slick

 & Slim Jim Phantom show a continuing rich vein of inspirational